dijasila/GPAW/doc/tutorialsexercises/magnetic/sites/sites.rst

 To get comfortable with the presented functionality, here are some suggested excercises to get you started:

-1) Use the function ``calculate_site_pair_magnetization`` to calculate the site pair magnetization of iron and analyze the band convergence.
+1) Calculate the site pair magnetization of iron and analyze its band convergence.

 2) Investigate the sensitivity of the site pair functions as a function of the wave vector `\mathbf{q}`.